modehnal/modehnal.github.io/README.md

 Now, we have our APIs, a project structure for our automation, and we also have a self-contained HTML page that will contain full result of the single test, multiple tests or even entire features.

-TEST The project page can be found here [behave-html-pretty-formatter](https://github.com/behave-contrib/behave-html-pretty-formatter)
+The project page can be found here [behave-html-pretty-formatter](https://github.com/behave-contrib/behave-html-pretty-formatter)
-The project page can be found here https://github.com/behave-contrib/behave-html-pretty-formatter.

 We can start the automating at this point.
 Although for the purpose of a general automation that will be very hard, as you would start from scratch and I imagine you would like to have much more that what is presented.
 Which is where `qecore` comes in.

 ### Filling all the gaps and providing useful tools with the qecore project

-Qecore is a library of tools and commonly used functions that are required throughout our entire automation stack.
+The `qecore` project is a library of tools and commonly used functions that are required throughout our entire automation stack.

-The project page can be found here https://gitlab.com/dogtail/qecore.
+The project page can be found here [qecore](https://gitlab.com/dogtail/qecore).

-I have started to develop qecore only a few years back, so this project is relatively new and is being continuously developed and improved with new features and is indispensable for our day-to-day use when working with GNOME Applications.
+I have started to develop `qecore` only a few years back, so this project is relatively new and is being continuously developed and improved with new features and is indispensable for our day-to-day use when working with GNOME Applications.

   - #### Starting new session

-    Let's start with another part of our automation stack that cannot be left out and is the key to every single test (or at least most of them).
+    Let us start with another part of our automation stack that cannot be left out and is the key to every single test (or at least most of them).
 While we have everything needed, there are situations where the session or application will freeze or otherwise will become unusable.
-We would like to do everything in one session but from our experience, this is in most cases not ideal or straight up not feasible.
+We would like to do everything in one session but from our experience, this is, in most cases, not ideal or straight up not feasible.

     So we need to restart the session on command and start a new one in a moments notice, while not interrupting the test suite run.
 This is provided by `qecore` in the form of a script `qecore-headless`.

     The naming of the script is purely historical, it comes from the time we were running our suites on headless systems with dummy drivers.
 Currently, it serves as our session configuration tool.
 We run every single test in a new session, meaning that the test starts, the new GDM session is started, the test is executed, report results and GDM session is stopped.
-That way the next test will start with new session and no cleanup is required (although if qecore is set up correctly it will do the cleanup in the session and enable multiple runs in single session).
+That way the next test will start with new session and no cleanup is required (although if `qecore` is set up correctly it will do the cleanup in the session and enable multiple runs in single session).

     The `qecore-headless` script provides much more than that though:
     - Enables accessibility toolkit
-    - It changes GDM custom.conf configuration to autologin test user without password so that the GDM login page is not in the way
+    - It changes GDM custom.conf configuration to autologin `test` user without password so that the GDM login page is not in the way
-    - It takes care of environment variables that are required for the system and for our suites which will be used by every Python behave run
+    - It loads the environment variables from process `gnome-session-binary`.
+More specifically we look in the `/proc/<pid>/environ` take all values, add our own, and inject them to the os.environ of the `behave` so that our tests act as if they are running from the session itself.
+With this we can `fool` the system most of the time but there are cases where it is not enough, although the workarounds are simple.
     - It configures user session in sense that you can choose if you would like to start Xorg `qecore-headless --session-type xorg` or Wayland `qecore-headless --session-type wayland`
     - It is able to configure user desktop, namely GNOME `qecore-headless --session-desktop gnome` and GNOME Classic `qecore-headless --session-desktop gnome-classic`
-    - It makes sure the restart is done cleanly by checking logind
+    - It makes sure the restart is done cleanly by checking `logind`
-    - It sets up other configuration to allow you to figure out system issues, like issue of accessibility turning off
+    - It sets up other configuration to allow you to figure out system issues, like issue of `accessibility toolkit` turning off
-    - It will adapt gsettings values which we use most of the time and can sometime be annoying to deal with by hand
+    - It will adapt `gsettings` values which we use most of the time and can sometime be annoying to deal with by hand
-    - It does extensive troubleshooting when the GDM start fails (<a href="https://modehnal.github.io/data/headless_colour_troubleshooting.png">The qecore-headless troubleshooting</a>)
+    - It does extensive troubleshooting when the GDM start fails ([The qecore-headless troubleshooting](https://modehnal.github.io/data/headless_colour_troubleshooting.png)) In the example you will not see anything wrong, I forced the error by stopping the gdm before the end of the setup.
     - It can enforce session type, meaning it will check the system configuration and running session and will fail on mismatch
     - It provides `--keep <int>` parameter, enabling to use one session for multiple tests.
 For example `qecore-headless --keep 5 "behave -kt <test_name>"` will make sure it runs 5 tests before restarting the session.
     - I am testing this script on RHEL8/9, Fedoras from version 35 to rawhide and on multiple architectures namely x86_64, ppc64le, aarch64 and s390x.
 It works on these architectures and systems out of the box.